Joins

 Setup

-For these examples, assume we have the following tables:
+For these examples, assume the following tables:

 CREATE TABLE emp(